chinazhouzhaoyi/SOM-down-sampling-for-plant-point-clouds/README.md

 ## TODO List <a name="todos"></a>
 - [ ] [Long-term] Acceleration code running on GPU
 - [x] Code & data initialization
+- [ ] [Short-term] Publicize data pieces and configurations on visualized samples in figures of the paper.

 ## Citation
 Please consider citing our paper if the project helps your research with the following BibTex: